 If you decide you want to teach in New Zealand, there’s a process to follow that involves four different government agencies.
 Visit Come and teach in New Zealand to find out how to navigate the process for coming to teach in New Zealand.

 Special conditions apply to teachers who hold current registration in Australia.
 These teachers are eligible to be considered for registration under the provisions of the Trans-Tasman Recognition Act.
-Find out more by visiting the Education Council website.
+Find out more by visiting the Teaching Council website.

 To support overseas-trained teachers who are thinking relocating to New Zealand to teach, an Overseas Relocation Grant of up to $5,000 may be available.
 Click here for more information about how to apply for the overseas relocation grant.